 Hip hop artist Black M is of Guinean origin and grew up in Paris’s 13th arrondissement.
 He used to be part of the legendary French rap group Sexion d’assaut, along with other famous artists like Maître Gims and Soprano who also belonged at various points in time.

-Clara Luciani is another singer from Marseille with a wide fan base.
-Still only in her 20s, her single La Grenade has been played over 45million times on Youtube.
+Clara Luciani is another French singer from Marseille with a wide fan base.
+Still only in her 20s, her pop single La Grenade has been played over 45 million times on Youtube.
+An up and comer to watch.

 One way to describe Thérapie TAXI’s music is eclectic.
-With a mix of pop, hip hop, and rock, their songs have an easy musicality that is a must for any playlist.
+With a mix of pop, hip hop, and rock, their French songs have an easy musicality that is a must for any playlist.
+This up and coming band has been active since 2017, with their biggest hit to date being Hit Sale.

 So who are you listening to at the moment?
 Any favorite French musicians that I’ve missed?
 Comment below and let me know.